IMAGINARY/imaginary-web/sites/all/modules/mailchimp/modules/mailchimp_activity/README.txt

 View MailChimp campaign activity for any entity with a valid email address.
 Activity keys off of an email address and is cached after the initial load.
-If a list has webhooks enabled, than the cache is cleared when a new campaign is sent.
+If a list/audience has webhooks enabled, than the cache is cleared when a new campaign is sent.

 ## Installation